IBM/knative-quarkus-bench/benchmarks/image-recognition/README.md

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

 Now the server listens to `localhost:8080`, and functions are accessible at `/<functionName>` path.
-The functions taking parameters only accespt POST request.
+The functions taking parameters only accepts POST request.
 The functions taking no parameter accept both GET and POST request.

 Sample curl command for testing the `/image-recognition` function:
 ```